A0-Lee/ruby-Whamazone/README.md

 -----------------------------------------
 Any documentation and concerns or issues related to the project are addressed here in this file (e.g. copyright issues, design and code issues etc.).

-I used [RubyGems] (https://rubygems.org/) to handle and install any ruby gem packages as well as Ruby and Rails for this project.
+I also used [Ruby Version Manager (RVM)](https://rvm.io) to handle and install any ruby gem packages as well as Ruby and Rails for this project.

 Set-up Instructions: